Canva Pro review – Is Canva Pro worth it?

 I trialled Canva Pro before buying.
 And thought I’d probably just continue with the free version after my trial if I’m honest.
 But, alas I got hooked.

-There’s literally hundreds of thousands of great new images available on Canva Pro and I have found that I’m using free stock image libraries like Unsplash and Pexels (which I love) less and less.
+Canva Pro gives you access to 100+ million premium stock images, video, audio and graphics.
+I’ve actually found that I’m now using free stock image libraries like Unsplash and Pexels (which I love) less and less.

 The images are updated frequently as well.
 Plus, I know that I’m not going to be one of a zillion people using the imagery for things like my Pin designs.
 Which is better for Pinterest SEO.